AlexiaJM/LEGIT/README.md

 * install.packages("LEGIT")

-To install the latest GitHub development version, run in R :
+To install the latest GitHub development version which could contain new or experimental features, run in R :

 * install.packages("devtools")
 * devtools::install_github("AlexiaJM/LEGIT")

+(Note : The GitHub version currently contains an experimental feature to account for gene-environment correlation rGE which is not yet in the CRAN version)

 **Examples**